apache/apisix-ingress-controller/docs/en/latest/practices/proxy-grpc-service.md

 ### Configure certificates for gRPC

-serverName is `grpc-proxy`, which needs to be consistent with the hosts declared in ApisixRoute.
+Common Name should be `grpc-proxy`, which needs to be consistent with the hosts declared in ApisixRoute.

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout tls.key -out tls.crt -subj "/CN=grpc-proxy/O=grpc-proxy"